Planá

 Planá (also known as Planá u Mariánských Lázní; /cs/; Plan) is a town in Tachov District in the Plzeň Region of the Czech Republic.
 It has about 5,500 inhabitants.
+The town is located on the border between the Teplá Highlands and Podčeskoleská Hills.

 The historic town centre is well preserved and is protected as an urban monument zone.
+The most valuable monument is the Church of Saints Peter and Paul from the 13th century.
+Planá is known as the birthplace of Czech president Petr Pavel.

 Administrative division

 Planá consists of ten municipal parts (in brackets population according to the 2021 census):